berellevy/job_app_filler/README.md

 This will create a **dist** folder in the project root.

-Install the extension locally by going to the <a href="chrome://extensions">chrome extensions page</a> [chrome extensions page](chrome://chrome/extensions) in your browswer and clicking the **Load unpacked** button on the top right hand of the page, choosing the **dist** folder in package and hitting ok.
+Install the extension locally by going to your chrome extensions page by pasting the following link in your browser: **chrome://extensions/** and clicking the **Load unpacked** button on the top left of the page, choosing the **dist** folder in the package and hitting ok.

 ![how to load unpacked](https://github.com/berellevy/job_app_filler/blob/main/docs/load_unpacked.gif)